 Find newer ways to share information.
 Aside from the pictures you have uploaded with the story, choose to make a video.
 Short 1 minute videos are shown to have greater viewership!
 Our crowdfunding tips page can help you here, if you’re looking for new ideas.
 If you are looking for something entirely out of the box, trying out sign-boards with written messages or a picture montage is worth a shot!

 Share updates even on your down-days

 Your donor is always expecting the best outcome for you.
 But they understand that there can be ups and downs in your life, like in any other.
 And whatever may be the scenario, they want to hear it from you.
 Very much like the baby Teera fundraiser.
 Even on days when the baby didn’t feel that great, the parents continued to share pictures and updates with their donors.
-And donors from across the world came forward to share their support, good wishes and prayers.
-When donors feel like you’re having a conversation with them they are more likely to share your story with people they know too.
+And donors online came forward to share their support, good wishes and prayers.

 Conclude your messages with care

 Greet your well-wishers well.
 Everytime.
 Always.
 End off your messages with words of care.
 Crowdfunding being such a selfless act, only explains why wishing well for someone is a core value!
 Simply telling your donors - Take care / Be safe / Thank you for your prayers, is a great way to end the message.
 Expressing how you feel about the donations already made to the fundraiser by your donors is as important as telling them why you need the funds.

 Try it a few times, you’ll see how easy and effective it is.
 Of course at any point if you feel like there’s additional help you need to understand how you can boost your fundraiser, call us!
 We’re right here to help.

 Do you know what it takes for your fundraiser to be successful?
 Read on to find out about the Successful Fundraiser Stories In The Past Week